paritytech/cumulus/README.md

 ## Installation and Setup
 Before building Cumulus SDK based nodes / runtimes prepare your environment by following Substrate [installation instructions](https://docs.substrate.io/main-docs/install/).

-You can use [zombienet](https://github.com/paritytech/zombienet) for quick setup and experimentation or follow the [manual setup](#manual-setup).
+To launch a local network, you can use [zombienet](https://github.com/paritytech/zombienet) for quick setup and experimentation or follow the [manual setup](#manual-setup).

 ### Zombienet
 We use zombienet to spin up networks for integration tests and local networks.
+Follow [these installation steps](https://github.com/paritytech/zombienet#requirements-by-provider) to set it up on your machine.
 A simple network specification with two relay chain nodes and one collator is located at `zombienet_examples/simple_network.toml`.

 #### Which provider should I use?
 Zombienet offers multiple providers to run networks.
-For development on the node, the `native` provider is a good pick but requires a `polkadot` and `polkadot-parachain` binary.
+Choose the one that best fits your needs:
-If you just want to spin up a network for experimentation, you can use the `podman` provider.
+- **Podman:** Choose this if you want to spin up a network quick and easy.
+- **Native:** Choose this if you want to develop and deploy your changes.
+Requires compilation of the binaries.
+- **Kubernetes:** Choose this for advanced use-cases or running on cloud-infrastructure.

 #### How to run
 To run the example network, use the following commands: